If you’re debating staying in Killorglin in Kerry, you’ve landed in the right place.

 A traditional pub in the heart of town on Lower Bridge Street, Falvey’s is a great spot for a conversation and pint – what more could you ask for?

-Friendly and welcoming, the pub’s been run by Declan and Breda for many years and if you’re lucky, you’ll be treated to a cracking trad session.
+Friendly and welcoming, if you’re lucky, you’ll be treated to a cracking trad session.
 Make sure to sample a pint of craft beer by local Killorglin brewers Crafty Divils too!

 2. Kingstons Boutique Townhouse & Pub